amire80/rizar.github.io/index.md

 My prior research interests include grounding language in vision and action, question answering, speech recognition, machine translation and structured prediction in general.

-I have did my PhD at Mila working under supervision of Yoshua Bengio.
+I did my PhD at Mila under the supervision of Yoshua Bengio.

 A bit of bragging: I invented the
 [content-based neural attention](https://arxiv.org/abs/1409.0473) that is now a core tool in deep-learning-based natural language processing.